clj-easy/tools.misc/README.md

 # tools.misc

-Abstraction library for misc. tools.
+Tools library similar to `clojure.tools.logging` but for misc. tools.

 ## Status